-Fig. 4: Aircraft Selection: Choose from a wide range of aircraft and download them automatically.
+Fig. 5: Aircraft Selection: Choose from a wide range of aircraft and download them automatically.

-FlightGear comes pre-installed with the Cessna 172P, and a UFO.
-You may download any of the other aircraft listed simply by clicking on the Install button.
+You can change your aircraft by clicking on the Aircraft button on the left of the window.
+FlightGear comes pre-installed with the Cessna 172P, a UFO.
+You may download any of the other aircraft listed simply by clicking on the "Install" button.
 You can also download aircraft from the official website and private hangars.